ISSN 0869-6632 (Print)

 Ponomarenko Vladimir Ivanovich, Saratov Branch of Kotel`nikov Institute of Radiophysics and Electronics of Russian Academy of Sciences

-Sysoev Ilya Vyacheslavovich, Saratov State University
+Sysoev Ilya Vyacheslavovich, Peter the Great St. Petersburg Polytechnic University

 Abstract: